A short overview of TensorLy to get started quickly and get familiar with the organization of TensorLY.

 tensorly.regression module, tensor regression are objects that have a scikit-learn-like API, with a fit method for optimising the parameters and a predict one for applyting the method to new unseen data.

 Whether you are training a tensor regression method or combining deep learning and tensor methods,

-1.6.
+1.8.
 Sampling random tensors